COMP1005/COMP1005old2.github.io/episodes/prac01.md

 Sometimes we don't know how many loops we want to make, but we will know when we get there - we can test a condition (similar to an ```if``` control structure).
 In this code we will enter numbers, and type in a negative number to exit the loop.
-This is called a **sentinal value**.
+This is called a **sentinel value**.

 Type it in as ```num_while.py``` in the ```Prac01``` directory.